sulph68/wd-wireless-pro/addons/README.md

 rclone was installed to provide a flexible way to allow the WDW to sync to various sources.
 It includes a web GUI with the default username and password of `admin`.
 A reverse proxy is implemented to forward https://mypassport.local/rclone to the configured port of `:8043`.
 Edits were made to `ifplugd.action` so that `run-parts` is executed to activate changes when wireless state is changed.
 A `htpasswd` file is also setup in the `/home/root/.config` directory to store the basic auth prompt auth file.
 Please check the `/etc/init.d/S99rclone` script to adjust the arguments.
 The result of installing this is a way to be able to copy your cloud storage files and have them with you when not connected to the internet.
 Please see https://rclone.org for more details around setting up rclone.
+If installed correctly, https://mypassport.local/rclone should go to the rclone web gui.